Paul Schrader: 1974–1989: Screenwriter and directorial debut

+1990–2016: Career fluctuations

 His 1990s work included the travelers-in-Venice tale The Comfort of Strangers (1990), adapted by Harold Pinter from the Ian McEwan novel, and Light Sleeper (1992), a sympathetic study of a drug dealer vying for a normal life.
-In 2005 Schrader described Light Sleeper as his "most personal" film.
-In 1997 he made Touch (1997), based on an Elmore Leonard novel about a young man seemingly able to cure the sick by the laying on of hands.
+In 2005, Schrader described Light Sleeper as his "most personal" film.
+In 1997, he made Touch (1997), based on an Elmore Leonard novel about a young man seemingly able to cure the sick by the laying on of hands.
 In 1998, Schrader won critical acclaim for the drama Affliction.
-The film tells the story of a troubled small town policeman (Nick Nolte) who becomes obsessed with solving the mystery behind a fatal hunting accident.
+The film tells the story of a troubled small-town policeman (Nick Nolte) who becomes obsessed with solving the mystery behind a fatal hunting accident.
 Schrader's script was based on the novel by Russell Banks.
-The film was nominated for multiple awards including two Academy Awards for acting (for Nolte and James Coburn).
-The same year, Schrader received the Austin Film Festival's Distinguished Screenwriter Award.
+The film was nominated for multiple awards, including two Academy Awards for acting (for Nolte and James Coburn).
+Schrader received the Austin Film Festival's Distinguished Screenwriter Award the same year.
 In 1999, Schrader received the Laurel Award for Screenwriting Achievement from the Writers Guild of America.